Spandex: Lycra brand

 To distinguish its brand of spandex fiber, DuPont chose the trade name Lycra (originally called Fiber K).
 DuPont launched an extensive publicity campaign for its Lycra brand, taking advertisements and full-page ads in top women's magazines.
 Audrey Hepburn helped catapult the brand on and off-screen during this time; models and actresses like Joan Collins and Ann-Margret followed Hepburn's aesthetic by posing in Lycra clothing for photo shoots and magazine covers.

 By the mid-1970s, with the emergence of the women's liberation movement, girdle sales began to drop as they came to be associated with anti-independence and emblematic of an era that was quickly passing away.
 In response, DuPont marketed Lycra as the aerobic fitness movement emerged in the 1970s.
 The association of Lycra with fitness had been established at the 1968 Winter Olympic Games, when the French ski team wore Lycra garments.
 The fiber came to be especially popular in mid-thigh-length shorts worn by cyclists.

 By the 1980s, the fitness trend had reached its height in popularity and fashionistas began wearing shorts on the street.
 Spandex proved such a popular fiber in the garment industry that, by 1987, DuPont had trouble meeting worldwide demand.
 In the 1990s a variety of other items made with spandex proved popular, including a successful line of body-shaping foundation garments sold under the trade name Bodyslimmers.
 As the decade progressed, shirts, pants, dresses, and even shoes were being made with spandex blends, and mass-market retailers like Banana Republic were even using it for menswear.

 In 2019, control of the Lycra Company was sold by Koch Industries to Shandong Ruyi.

+On March 17, 2026, The LYCRA Company LLC and 25 affiliated debtors each filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas.